-The map above (click for larger version) shows every suburb in the Sydney metropolitan area.
+The map below shows every suburb in the Sydney metropolitan region.

 Sydney is Australia’s largest city, with a population of 4.6 million people.
 And in this city of 4.6 million people, there are literally hundreds of suburbs.
 We here at voomMAPS have always struggled to find a single map that shows all of Sydney’s suburbs so we’ve decided to make our own.